skulpt/skulpt/source/GeneralIntro/introduction.rst

 like spelling errors and bad punctuation, which you can get away with in natural languages, can make a big difference in a formal language.

+**Check your understanding**

+.. mchoicemf:: question1_10_1
+   :answer_a: Natural languages can be parsed while formal languages cannot.
+   :answer_b: Ambiguity, redundancy, and literalness
+   :answer_c: There are no differences between natural and formal languages.
+   :answer_d: Tokens, structure, syntax, and semantics
+   :correct: b
+   :feedback_a: Actually both languages can be parsed (determining the structure of the sentence), but formal languages can be parsed more easily in software.
+   :feedback_b: All of these can be present in natural languages but cannot exist in formal languages.
+   :feedback_c: There are several differences between the two but they are also similar.
+   :feedback_d: These are the similarities between the two.

+   The differences between natural and formal languages include:

+.. mchoicemf:: question1_10_2
+   :answer_a: True
+   :answer_b: False
+   :correct: b
+   :feedback_a: It usually takes longer to read a program because the structure is as important as the content and must be interpreted in smaller pieces for understanding.
+   :feedback_b: It usually takes longer to read a program because the structure is as important as the content and must be interpreted in smaller pieces for understanding.

+   True or False:  Reading a program is like reading other kinds of text.

 A Typical First Program
 -----------------------